#9 Rebirth - Part 2

 Echo Beach, Tallebudgera Creek, Gold Coast, Australia

-Nel was calling to invite me to the coast the next day for her daughter’s baptism.
 Mark’s sister, Sandra, was an adult so it was a curious notion to me, having only known babies to be baptised.
 I understood Mark’s family held some unusual Christian views; Mark affectionately referred to them as the God Squad, as they travelled throughout Australia and overseas on regular mission trips.
 He preferred to keep his distance from their activities but loved and respected them as Mum and Dad.

 Sandra and James came back onto the beach, hugs and joyous chatter followed.
 After a few minutes, James asked, “Is there anyone else who would like to be baptised?”

 My turn!
 “Yes please!”
 Everyone was a little surprised, then joyful.
-I was so relieved that my opportunity to follow Gods guidance had presented itself, rather than me trying to make it happen.
-I walked into the water with James, and followed his lead, trusting God’s words, “Today you will be baptised.”
-The same God who for eighteen months had spoken to me, rescued me, healed me, cleansed me, guided me, re-established my life, loved me, protected me, miraculously transformed me.
-He had provided me a husband, new friends, a home and employment, and now He wanted me to be baptised on this day.
+I was so relieved that my opportunity to follow Gods direction had presented itself, rather than me trying to make it happen.
+I walked into the water with James and followed his lead, trusting God’s words, “Today you will be baptised.”
+The same God who for eighteen months had spoken to me, guided me, rescued me, healed me, cleansed me, re-established my life, loved me, protected me, miraculously transformed me.
+He had provided me a husband, new friends, a home and employment, and now wanted me to be baptised on this day.
+Waist deep in the beautiful waters of Tallebudgera Creek, James asked me, “Do you confess Jesus Christ as your Lord and Saviour?”
+I felt my God all around me.
+Jesus?
+Really?
+It has been You with me for the past eighteen months?
+Jesus remained silent but for His enveloping love.
+I replied to James, “Yes!”

 I went to work on Monday and mentioned to one of my Christian work colleagues I had been baptised over the weekend.
 She was so excited and invited me along to her church.
-I went with her the following Sunday and immediately knew I was where I belonged.
-I was hearing about God using Bible scriptures, and this God shared the same nature as Gods Spirit that had been leading me.
-I was home.
-I discovered that discerning Gods voice was so much easier with the Bible in hand.
-I began to relax and trust people again, however ......
+I went with her the following Sunday and immediately developed a thirst for church community and the Word of God.
+I was hearing about God though Bible scriptures, and this God shared the same nature as Gods Spirit that had been leading me.
+I knew I was where I belonged, I was home.
+And I discovered that discerning Gods voice was so much easier with the Bible in hand.
+I began to relax and trust people again.
+I have remained in church and a follower of Jesus Christ since that day.

 God’s Word